What unique challenges do managers face in different cultures? How is the role of management changing?

 We explore debates around corporate ethics, sustainability, governance and social responsibility.
 By exploring management issues in both established and developing markets, we do not just prepare you for a successful career in business; we help you shape the kind of world you want to live in.

 You explore topics including:

 MSc International Management is taught at Essex Business School.
-A business school ranked in the UK top 25 for research excellence (REF, 2014) we’re on a mission to develop responsible leaders, driving economic growth from sustainable organisations.
+A business school ranked in the UK top 25 in the UK for research quality (The Times and The Sunday Times Good University Guide 2018) we’re on a mission to develop responsible leaders, driving economic growth from sustainable organisations.
 We’re a signatory of the UN Principles for Responsible Management Education (PRME) and champion ethical business.

 Our work is informed by a broad range of social science theories and concepts, much of it addressing the important issues currently being faced by commercial businesses, public sector bodies and not-for-profit organisations.
 We’re a truly international organisation; our current Masters students join us from more than 40 countries.